The Green Flame Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is The Green Flame (1920) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Crime.

 Story & Plot Summary: The Green Flame

 Quick Plot Summary: Released in 1920, The Green Flame is a Crime film directed by Ernest C. Warde.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving J. Warren Kerrigan.
+It provides a scannable look at the movie's central conflict involving J. Warren Kerrigan as Frank Markham.

 Ending Explained: The Green Flame

-The final moments of The Green Flame reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Green Flame reflect the creative choices of the filmmakers and align with the tone of the narrative.

 The Green Flame Real vs. Reel: Is it Based on a True Story?

-Accuracy Assessment: The Green Flame adapts its source material for dramatic purposes.
-The film prioritizes thematic resonance over documentary precision.
+Accuracy Assessment: The Green Flame uses real-life inspiration as the foundation for a dramatized narrative.
+The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch The Green Flame?